CS514-F17/DocumentSearch/README.md

 ### Submission Requirements

 1. Use the following link to create your private github repository for this assignment.
 The repository will be seeded with the skeleton code, test cases, and input files.
+[Document Search Helper](https://classroom.github.com/assignment-invitations/65d0f58c1b59da38b24354cab60158b1)
 2. For full credit, make sure to follow all [Style Guidelines](https://github.com/CS514-F17/notes/blob/master/Admin/style.md).
 Points will be deducted for each violation.
+3. Revisit the notes about setting up your development environment to make sure you are using github correctly: [Setting up your development environment](https://github.com/CS514-F17/notes/blob/master/Admin/devenvironment.md)

 ### Grading Rubric